annaesvensson/yellow-help/1-en/api-for-developers.md

 ---

-Extension for handling an update event:
+Code for handling an update event:

 ``` php
 <?php